-Secure the anchor base to the lower end of the shaft by two continuous welds.
+Construct two continuous welds when securing the anchor base to the lower end of the shaft.
 Place the welds inside the base at the bottom of the shaft and at the top of the anchor base.
-Provide welded connections that develop the full strength of the adjacent shaft section.
+Construct welded connections that develop the full strength of the adjacent shaft section.